World War III in popular culture: 2020s

-is the premise of the film Tenet, which was released on August 26, 2020, after it had been delayed three times by the COVID-19 pandemic.

-The 2020 novel Rogue Flag deals with the premise of a micronation starting a war between NATO and the Shanghai Cooperation Organisation.

 In the first episode of Star Trek: Strange New Worlds, Captain Pike addresses a human-like species nearing its own destruction in war, showing them a video of a World War III on Earth as an example of what to avoid.

-The American Psychological Association conducted a survey in 2022 after the Russian invasion of Ukraine, finding that almost 7 in 10 Americans thought they were in the beginning stages of World War III.
-A fundraising email sent by Donald Trump in November 2023 alleged that Joe Biden was pushing the USA closer to war.
+The American Psychological Association conducted a survey in 2022 after the Russian invasion of Ukraine, finding that almost seven in 10 Americans thought the world was in the beginning stages of World War III.
+A fundraising email sent by Donald Trump in November 2023 alleged that Joe Biden was pushing the USA "closer" to World War III.

+In the 2026 Steven Spielberg film Disclosure Day, the world stands poised on the brink of World War III, but due to theft of a piece of extraterrestrial technology and related files from secret arm of the U.S. government and subsequent world-wide transmission, which reveals to the stunned world historical evidence of extraterrestrial encounters and the ensuing government cover-ups, the seemingly imminent world war was halted before it began.